eth-fabric/website/docs/education/based-rollups/Based-Rollups-Components.md

 ---

-## Details Around Componenents and Sub-Components of Based Rollups from Fabric's POV
+## Details Around Components and Sub-Components of Based Rollups from Fabric's POV

 Building on [Based Rollup 101](/website/education/based-rollups/based-rollups-101), this document provides context on the key components and subcomponents of a based rollup stack.
 You'll find a visual representation of these elements, followed by a description of each and its role within the stack.